Goldielockz30/my-smmm-site/index.md

 Get laser-targeted Facebook and Instagram ads to maximise ROI.

 ### AI Chatbot Integration
-Automate guest communication 24/7 with smart chatbots that answer FAQs and boost bookings.
+Automate guest communication 24/7 with smart chatbots that answer FAQs and boost sales.

 ### Booking Funnel Optimization
-Improve your booking flow to maximize conversions and revenue.
+Level up your sales flow to turn browsers into buyers and boost your revenue.

 ### Performance Analytics Dashboards
 Live dashboards with real-time insights on growth, engagement, and conversations.